-Under co-race directors Brad Sawa and Larry Ryan, Ultraman Canada returned to Penticton in July of 2019 after a four-year hiatus.
+Under co-race director (and 3 time Ultraman finisher) Brad Sawa Ultraman Canada returned to Penticton in July of 2019 after a four-year hiatus.
 Impressed with the success of the race and the positive feedback from the competitors, Jane Bockus and the Ultraman Board of Directors agreed to grant a new 5-year Ultraman Canada license to the pair ensuring the longevity of this event.

 We are now part of four official and licensed events worldwide.
 Ultraman Canada, Ultraman Florida and, more recently, Ultraman Arizona.
 Which means, to be considered for the Ultraman World Championships in Hawaii you must be an official finisher of these listed events.

 Whether you are racing, supporting or spectating, we look forward to hosting you in this spectacular part of the world, steeped in triathlon history.
 We welcome you to Ultraman Canada.